 In 2017, a record number of 157 GW of renewable power was commissioned, up from 143 GW in 2016 and far out-stripping the net 70 GW of fossil-fuel generating capacity added (after adjusting for the closure of some existing plants) over the same period.

 The chart below shows net capacity growth for different electricity sources, factoring in power plant closures.

-Renewable energy investment in develor countries increased 11 per cent in 2018 to USD renewables exceeded USD
+Renewable energy investment in developed countries increased 11% in 2018,

-136.1 billion
+136.1 billion USD